-In some cases, a doctor may recommend an X-ray, which may detect erosion and damage to the bone and cartilage.
+Other tests can help diagnose seronegative RA, including imaging tests.
+An X-ray, for example, may detect erosion and damage to the bone and cartilage.

 Treating the symptoms

-Some options for relieving the symptoms of RA include nonsteroidal anti-inflammatory drugs (NSAIDs) and steroids.
+Some options for relieving the symptoms of seronegative and seropositive RA include nonsteroidal anti-inflammatory drugs (NSAIDs) and steroids.

-NSAIDs can treat pain and swelling during flare-ups, but they do not affect the course of the condition.
+NSAIDs can treat pain and swelling during flare-ups.
+However, they do not affect the course of the condition.

-Steroids can help manage inflammation during flare-ups or when symptoms are severe in a specific joint.
-However, steroid use can have adverse effects, so they are not suitable for regular use.
+Steroids can help manage inflammation during flare-ups or when severe symptoms affect a specific joint.
+However, steroids can have adverse effects, so they are not suitable for regular use.

 Slowing the progress

-DMARDs can take up to 2 months to make a difference.
-The doctor may prescribe NSAIDs or corticosteroids in the meantime to help with pain and inflammation.
+DMARDs can take time to make a difference.
+The doctor may prescribe NSAIDs or corticosteroids, meanwhile, to help with pain and inflammation.

-Undergoing joint replacement surgery can help improve function and mobility, which can boost a person’s quality of life.
+Surgery can be an option for people with severe joint damage.
+Joint replacement surgery can help improve function and mobility and boost a person’s quality of life.

-The Arthritis Foundation suggest that eating certain foods may help manage the symptoms of RA.
-However, people who have RA should consult their doctor before adopting any special diets.
+AF suggests that certain foods may help manage the symptoms of RA.
+However, people should consult their doctor before adopting any special diets.

 Some people choose to follow an anti-inflammatory diet, which emphasizes plant-based foods.